SherylHYX/pytorch_geometric_signed_directed/docs/source/notes/case_study.rst

         print(f'Split: {split:02d}, Test_Acc: {test_acc:.4f}')
         model.reset_parameters()

 We run the actual experiments in the last code snippet.
 For each of the data splits, we first initialize the optimizer.
 We then prepare data objects to be used, and start the training process.
-For each epoch,  we apply the training function to obtain training loss and accuracy (lines 14-15), then evaluate with the ``test()`` function on validation nodes.
+For each epoch,  we apply the training function to obtain training loss and accuracy, then evaluate with the ``test()`` function on validation nodes.
 We then print the training and validation results.
 After training, we prepare test data, obtain the test performance, and print some logs.
 Finally, we reset model parameters and iterate to the next data split loop.